Semantics-Aware Hierarchical Consensus Learning for Remote Sensing Image Classification: Conclusion

-We evaluated the performance of the proposed approach on three different \ac{RS} datasets.
+Extensive experimental analysis demonstrated the effectiveness of the proposed approach on two different \ac{RS} datasets, representing a \ac{VHR} and a \ac{MS} classification tasks.
 Indeed, the proposed approach is particularly relevant in \ac{VHR} image and \ac{RS} \ac{MS} \ac{SITS} classification, where the semantic structure of the data and available datasets support an explicit hierarchical representation of the task.
-The experimental results reveal that the proposed methodology is able to exploit both complex and simple hierarchies, demonstrating the best performances in terms of \ac{OA}\% and \ac{mF1}\% scores across experiments at the fine-grained hierarchical level.
+The experimental results reveal that the proposed methodology is able to exploit both complex and simpler hierarchies, demonstrating the best performances in terms of \ac{OA}\% and \ac{mF1}\% scores across experiments across all hierarchical levels.
 As expected, the improvements are particularly significant when complex hierarchies can be exploited within the \ac{RS} data.
-The proposed method is general, showing top performance scores across different tasks and architectures.
+The proposed method is general, showing top performance scores across different tasks.
+Furthermore, the self-consistent consensus loss effectively constrained the hierarchical levels to converge toward a unified prediction, reducing hierarchical violations in the final classification maps.

 A limitation of the proposed method is the reliance on a predefined hierarchy within the labels to train the self-supervised hierarchical consensus.
 While the consensus itself operates in a self-supervised manner, its training remains implicitly influenced by the supervised \ac{CCE} losses at the coarser levels of the hierarchy.
 This predefined structure may not accurately represent the true underlying relationships within the data, potentially impairing model performance, or constraining the hierarchy log-joint matrices to learn a suboptimal representation of the hierarchical structure.
 To address this limitation, future research will explore methods for learning the hierarchical structure directly from the data.
 This approach would eliminate the need for manual definition of hierarchies, thereby improving the adaptability and accuracy of the model.